IPO FOCUS: Cellulite and Tattoo Removal IPO Begins Trading on the NASDAQ with only 2.2M Shares in the Float

-Their acoustic shockwave device, which they refer to as Rapid Acoustic Pulse or RAP, is non-invasive and virtually painless (see example below).
+- Their acoustic shockwave device, which they refer to as Rapid Acoustic Pulse or RAP, is non-invasive and virtually painless (see example above).

 - Majority owned by a member of the Hunt family of Hunt Petroleum.
 According to Forbes, the family’s net worth is around $13B.

 - It originated at the MD Anderson Cancer Center, the world’s largest research center and they remain a shareholder of the company today.